eddedd88/fullstrapp/README.md

 <img src="https://raw.githubusercontent.com/eddedd88/fullstrapp/master/icon.png" width="200" />

 # fullstrapp
-Bootstrap a full stack application with pre-configured: hosting, database, authentication, analytics, CI, CD, code templates, issue templates.
+Bootstrap a scalable full stack application with pre-configured: hosting, database, authentication, analytics, CI, CD, code templates, and issue templates.

 This project tries to make as many opinionated choices as possible about the dev stack in order to quickly build a product that could sustain a significant amount of traffic/users.

 Tech Stack:
 - **React** front-end framework
+- **Firebase** for Hosting, Database (Firestore), Authentication, and Analytics
+- **Github Actions** to automate tests and deploys
 - **create-react-app** as a starting project which provides: testing (jest), linting and building
 - **material-ui** component library
 - **Typescript** for type checking
-- **Firebase** for Hosting, Database (Firestore), Authentication, and Analytics
-- **Github Actions** to automate tests and deploys
-- **prettier** for formatting code base

 [Take a look at this demo app created with **fullstrapp**](https://material-pwa-c6ebb.firebaseapp.com/)